5.9.3 Debtors' Delinquent Accounts

 1. Expeditious Corrective Actions.
 Actions in violation of the automatic stay must be corrected within a specific time frame established by the IRS and outlined in paragraph (2) below.
 Corrective actions may include the release of pre-petition continuous wage levies, expedited issuance of refunds after the IRS has illegally offset overpayments to dischargeable tax periods, releasing any open collection summons, or withdrawing a NFTL filed but not yet recorded after the petition date.

 3. Documentation.
 All information entered in the AIS case history must be as accurate and concise as possible.
 Case histories may become evidence in court if litigation develops.
-IRM 5.9.5.4, AIS Documentation, provides guidance on required AIS history documentation.
+IRM 5.9.5.4, Automated Insolvency System (AIS) Documentation, provides guidance on required AIS history documentation.

 Community Property

 1. Background.
-Community property is a form of marital property rights recognized in nine states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin, as well as Puerto Rico.
+Community property is a form of marital property rights recognized in nine states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin, as well as Puerto Rico and Guam.
 In California, Nevada, New Mexico and Washington, community property laws also apply to registered domestic partners.
-Spouses in Alaska and South Dakota may elect to have community property rules apply to some or all of their property.
+Spouses in Alaska, South Dakota, and Tennessee may elect to have community property rules apply to some or all of their property.
 All property acquired during marriage is presumed to be community property.
 Generally, property acquired as a gift, as an inheritance, or before marriage is considered separate property.
 However, the specific rules concerning what constitutes community or separate property are governed by state law and vary among jurisdictions.
 (See IRM 5.9.18.6.8, Community Property, and IRM 25.18, Community Property, for additional information.)

 2. Community Property and the Bankruptcy Estate.
 All community property, as of the commencement of the case, under the sole, equal, or joint management of the debtor spouse, becomes a part of the bankruptcy estate, including the interest of the non-debtor spouse (11 USC 541(a)(2)(A)).
 Community property also becomes property of the estate to the extent it is liable for an allowed claim against the debtor (11 USC 541(a)(2)(B)).